Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 • CloudWatch Container Insights is a key concept common for both ECS & EKS.
 It aggregates and summarizes metrics and logs from containerized applications and microservices; to provide high-level performance metrics (i.e., CPU, memory, network, node metrics, etc.).
 Container Insights is available for Amazon ECS, Amazon EKS, and Kubernetes platforms on Amazon EC2.

-• Cloudtrail and Cluster dashboard features a timeline that tracks cluster-change events like deployment, scaling, and descaling.
+• Cloudtrail and Cluster Dashboard features a timeline that tracks cluster-change events like deployment, scaling, and descaling.

 • For fault detection, we can set up AWS Cloudwatch alarms with thresholds.
 With its "failure/ok" status notifications, we could initiate timely action when necessary.